 I cannot stress enough that professionals who do not understand the highly to profoundly gifted population are not going to understand or be able to accurately diagnose them.
 If your child has been diagnosed as 2e, or you suspect they are in the higher ranges of giftedness, they may just be a typically highly to profoundly child, or “exceptional”.

-Teresa Currivan is a mother, licensed marriage and family therapist and coach who coach at Help My Child Thrive Coaching, and offers parent support groups.
+Teresa Currivan is a mother, licensed marriage and family therapist, school therapist, and coaches parents by phone at Help My Child Thrive Coaching, and offers parent support groups.
 Teresa has been published on sites such as fb.me/TeresaCurrivanCoaching., Filter Free Parents, and is a blogger at GHF and Hoagies Gifted Education.
-She specializes in giftedness, twice exceptionality, life changes, creative blocks, and family dynamics, as well as gifted adults.
-She lives in the San Francisco Bay Area with her husband and son.
-You can also find her on Facebook at fb.me/teresacurrivancoaching.
+She specializes in giftedness, twice exceptionality, educational fit, and family dynamics, as well as gifted adults.
+She lives in the San Francisco, California Bay Area with her husband and son.
+You can find more articles on this website.
+Follow her on her Facebook at

 ***Not sure if your child is gifted?
 Or maybe you have a question about your gifted child or family?
 I offer free 20 minute consultations for first-timers.
 Email me and we’ll set up a time to talk.
 I’d love to hear from you.
 TeresaCurrivan@gmail.com ***